luigisaetta/anomalydetection/README.md

 * Data from NASA Prognostic Repository: https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/
 * see Bearing Data Set
 * Predictive mainteinance using data from ball bearings.
 * Analysis with PyOD and AutoEncoders
+* used in 27/07/2021 workshop

 ### Project2:

 * Dataset ECG5000 from Physionet

-ECG fragment analysis to identify those with anomalies Autencoder and Conv1D (acc > 0.99)
+* ECG fragment analysis to identify those with anomalies Autencoder and Conv1D (acc > 0.99)